-OPG has the responsibility for the management and disposal of the used nuclear fuel and L&ILW generated by the Bruce generating stations and for the eventual decommissioning of these stations.
-These obligations on the part of OPG are recovered from Bruce Power through annual rent payments and volume based fees per the Bruce Lease and related agreements.
-Pursuant to the lease agreement, Bruce Power must return the two Bruce stations to OPG together, in a de-fuelled and de-watered state.
+OPG has the responsibility for the management and disposal of the used nuclear fuel and L&ILW generated by the Bruce nuclear generating stations and for the eventual decommissioning of these stations.
+These obligations on the part of OPG are recovered from Bruce Power through annual rent payments and volumetric fees under the Bruce Lease and related agreements.
+Pursuant to the lease agreement, Bruce Power must return the two Bruce nuclear generating stations to OPG together, in a de-fuelled and de-watered state.
 As such, these de-watering and de-fuelling costs will not be funded by OPG.
-Further details on these agreements are found in the section, Description of the Business under the heading, Generation Operations - Nuclear.
+Further details on these agreements can be found under the heading, Business Operations - Nuclear.